 The resource-cluster program is available in all VBCPS middle schools and promotes optimum understanding of the needs of gifted learners for all school staff without creating an isolated learning environment.
 Gifted students interact with their teachers and classmates in a heterogeneous grouping while benefiting from the modification of content, process, product, and learning environment.
 Students have the opportunity to take advanced classes in English, science, and mathematics, and may begin a foreign language.
 The pace in these classes is rapid and students explore the subjects in greater depth and with additional intensity.
 Selection of these courses in middle school allows students the opportunity to take advanced classes in high school, whether as part of advanced placement curricula or at one of the high school academy programs.

-The Gifted Dance Education Program is a pull-out model for identified students in grades three through eight and is housed at Old Donation Center.
+The Gifted Dance Education Program is a pull-out model for identified students in grades three through eight and is housed at Old Donation School.
 Admission into the program is determined through an application process.

 Dance students are presented a comprehensive curriculum which emphasizes the areas of concepts and skill development, dance history and appreciation and creativity.

 All sixth through eighth grade students identified as gifted in visual arts and wish to participate in the Gifted Visual Arts Program attend Virginia Beach Middle School as a full-time student.
 In grades six through eight, the Gifted Visual Arts Program is embedded within the middle school daily schedule.
 Gifted Visual Arts Program student schedules incorporate a zero bell to provide time for visual arts and another elective during the course of the studentís middle school day.
 Sixth and seventh graders have health and physical education scheduled during the zero bell; eighth graders have art studio.
 Transportation to Virginia Beach Middle School is provided for all students attending the Gifted Visual Arts Program.